exoRift/unitree-f2025-sdd-project/README.md

 ## Development
 1. Install Bun from https://bun.sh/
 2. Install dependencies with `bun i`
+3. Build custom dependencies with `bun build-deps`
-3. Start the dev server with `bun dev`
+4. Start the dev server with `bun dev`

 To build the application, use `bun run build`